-Transportation services for students may be provided through use of school buss service contracts for up to five years approved by the School Board on forms approved by the Public Education Department (PED).
-The district shall follow the rules of PED pertaining to the parameters of such contracts including placing a lien on each contractor school bus.
-All contracts must require that all state and federal statutes and regulations, including department regulations are adhere to in the performance of the contract.
-The contract can only be terminated in accord with state law and PED regulations.
+Transportation services for students may be provided through use of school bus service contracts for up to five (5) years approved by the School Board on forms approved by the Public Education Department (PED).
+The District shall follow the rules of PED pertaining to the parameters of such contracts including placing a lien on each contractor school bus.
+All contracts must require that all state and federal statutes and regulations, including department regulations are adhered to in the performance of the contract.
+The contract can only be terminated in accord with the state law and PED regulations.